dervaux/MusicXMLParser/README.md

 ## Available Functions

-- `countBars(in fileURL: URL) throws -> Int` - Count the number of bars in a MusicXML file
+The functions below accept parameters that can be either a URL (for file-based input) or a String (for direct XML content).

-- `countBars(in xmlString: String) throws -> Int` - Count the number of bars in a MusicXML string
+- `countBars` - Count the number of bars